Veria F.C.: 1960s

 In 1960 two local teams of Imathia, Hermes and Vermion, merged when their founders decided that this was the way to create a more competitive club and unite the local fans.
 Veria's first appearance in professional football championships came in 1962–63, when they finished sixth in the fourth group of Beta Ethniki.
 Four years later, the club had a breakthrough, finishing first in the third group of Beta Ethniki and then second in the play-offs to gain their first promotion to Alpha Ethniki.
 Because of this accomplishment, Veria were nicknamed "Queen of the North".

 In their first appearance in Alpha Ethniki (season 1967–68), Veria finished in joint tenth position with PAOK and Panionios and two points behind the privileged fifth position which would have made them eligible for an appearance in the Balkans Cup.
-The following season (1968–69) saw Veria underperform and be relegated after three play-off matches against Olympiakos Volos.
+The following season (1968–69) saw Veria underperform and be relegated after three play-off matches against Olympiacos Volos.
 Despite the relegation, Veria achieved promotion the next season, again finishing first in Group C of Beta Ethniki.